bigwoke/tsbot/README.md

 - Welcome messaging - pretty straightforward, sends a message to clients upon joining the server with some cool information attached (connections, first connection, etc).
 - Server group protection - essentially a server group whitelist, where only users with certain unique IDs can be added to specified server groups.
+- Automatic server group membership based on IP - sets a client to a specified server group on connection if their IP address matches.

 There are also an ever-increasing amount of neat commands: